Skip to Content

 What should be the dimensions of your mattress?

 • Floating beds tend to come in restricted sizes, so be sure the frame matches your mattress.
-Visit this page on bed sizes to help you choose the best bed mattress size for you.
+Visit this page on bed sizes to help you choose the best mattress size for you.

 Does the bed complement the aesthetic of your room?

-Does the floating bed support your weight?
+Does the hovering structure support your weight?

 • Individuals who are very heavy or who have bulky mattresses should make sure that the floating bed can handle the weight of the mattress and the users.